Gelfand-Tsetlin modules: canonicity and calculations: Background

 The module $\bar{\Delta}(\Bi)$ comes with a natural grading where the degree of $v$ is 0, but this is not the one we will use.
-There is a duality functor $L\mapsto L^*$ on the category of left $\tT$-modules defined by considering duality as $\bbC$-vector spaces, and twisting by the anti-automorphism given by reflection in the $x$-axis (denoted $\psi$ in \cite[\S 2.1]{KLI}).
+There is a duality functor $L\mapsto L^*$ on the category of left $\tT$-modules defined by considering duality as $\bbC$-vector spaces and twisting by the anti-automorphism given by reflection in the $x$-axis (denoted $\psi$ in \cite[\S 2.1]{KLI}).
 This has the property that $e(\Bi)L^*=(e(\Bi)L)^{*};$ in particular, each simple $L$ and its dual $L^*$ have the same red-good word and thus are isomorphic.
 However, this is not true as graded modules: $e(\Bi)L(\Bi)$ has a basis indexed by the elements of $S_{m_1}\times \cdots \times S_{m_p}$, with these elements having degree -2 times the length of the corresponding element.
-By standard Coxeter combinatorics,
+Since the generating function for the elements with respect to length is $\prod_{s=1}^n \frac{1-q^{s}}{1-q}$ (\cite[Th.
+2.3]{MR4596199}), we have:

-Thus in the obvious grading $e(\Bi)L(\Bi)$ is not self-dual.
+Thus, in the obvious grading $e(\Bi)L(\Bi)$ is not self-dual.

 However, we can correct for this.
-Writing $L(\Bi)$ as a quotient of $\bar{\Delta}(\Bi)$, we let $v$ denote the (unique) vector in $e(\Bi)L$ satisfying the relations \eqref{eq:Delta} and \eqref{eq:bar-Delta}: \begin{lemma} In the grading where $\deg(v)=\sum m_r(m_r-1)/2$, the module $L(\Bi)$ is self-dual as a graded module. \end{lemma}From now on, when we write $L(\Bi)$, we consider it as a graded module with this unique self-dual grading, and similarly give ${\Delta}(\Bi),\bar{\Delta}(\Bi)$ the grading where $\deg(v)=\sum m_r(m_r-1)/2$. \begin{proof} Given this new grading, we correct \eqref{eq:bad-gd} to
+Writing $L(\Bi)$ as a quotient of $\bar{\Delta}(\Bi)$, we let $v$ denote the (unique) vector in $e(\Bi)L$ satisfying the relations \eqref{eq:Delta} and \eqref{eq:bar-Delta}: \begin{lemma} In the grading where $\deg(v)=\sum m_r(m_r-1)/2$, the module $L(\Bi)$ is self-dual as a graded module. \end{lemma}From now on, when we write $L(\Bi)$, we consider it as a graded module with this unique self-dual grading, and similarly, give ${\Delta}(\Bi),\bar{\Delta}(\Bi)$ the grading where $\deg(v)=\sum m_r(m_r-1)/2$. \begin{proof} Given this new grading, we correct \eqref{eq:bad-gd} to

-Clearly this is bar-invariant, so $e(\Bi)L(\Bi)$ and $e(\Bi)L(\Bi)^*$ are isomorphic as graded vector spaces.
-Since a gradable simple over a graded algebra which is finite-dimensional in each degree as a unique grading up to shfit, this completes the proof.
+This is bar-invariant, so $e(\Bi)L(\Bi)$ and $e(\Bi)L(\Bi)^*$ are isomorphic as graded vector spaces.
+Since a gradable simple over a graded algebra which is finite-dimensional in each degree has a unique grading up to shift, this completes the proof.
 We can also explicitly check this by showing that the unique line in $e(\Bi)L^*$ which is killed by $\bbC[\mathbf{y}]$ (i.e. the unique functional on $e(\Bi)L$ killing the image of $y_k$ for all $k$) is non-zero on the diagram giving the longest element of $e(\Bi)L(\Bi)$ and so has degree $-\deg(v)+\sum m_r(m_r-1)$.
 This induces an isomorphism of graded modules $L(\Bi)\cong L^*(\Bi)$. \end{proof} Following LeClerc \cite[(19)]{Lecshuf}, we let